YMA1979/aws-forum-demo-cloud-migration/README.md

 ## Output:

 The output folder will contain :
+ - The terraform plan used for infrastructure spin-up
+ - The JSON outputs of the ATC actions (both the requests and reply bodies)
  - (Optional) The result of the dynamic inventory generation using *ansible-inventory*
- -  The JSON outputs of the ATC actions (both the requests and reply bodies)